Bryan Reynolds Player Props: Pirates vs. Mets

 Mets Pitching Rankings

-- The Mets have the 23rd-ranked team ERA across all MLB pitching staffs (4.68).
+- The Mets have the 26th-ranked team ERA across all league pitching staffs (4.81).

-- The righty last pitched on Saturday against the Toronto Blue Jays, when he threw 5 1/3 innings, allowing one earned run while giving up five hits.
+- In his last time out on Sunday against the Toronto Blue Jays, the righty tossed 2 2/3 innings, allowing three earned runs while surrendering four hits.

-- The 27-year-old has put up a 4.40 ERA and 7.3 strikeouts per nine innings in 12 games this season, while giving up a batting average of .276 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.